dlang-tour/english/vibed/web-server.md

     /*
     The @path attribute can be use to customize url routing.
-In this case requests to "/name" will be mapped to the method below.
+Here requests to "/name"
+    will be mapped to the getName method.
     */
     @path("/name")
     void getName(HTTPServerRequest req,